null-none/client-meetup/README.md

 # client-meetup
-The Meetup API provides simple RESTful HTTP and streaming interfaces for exploring and interacting Meetup platform from your own apps.
+The Meetup API provides simple client for exploring and interacting Meetup platform from your own apps.